 Pink foiled chocolates will look beautiful whether they all have the same colour or different shades or pink.
 For example chocolates in baby pink foil mixed with chocolates with deep pink foil will look striking.
 The chocolates on the photo below are by Party Here Ltd on Etsy.

 8. Ruby Chocolate

 Did you know that there is a type of cocoa that is naturally pink?
 Ruby cocoa is used to make many different types of chocolates, including chocolate bars, chocolate truffles and hot chocolate.

 If you can’t decide between dark, milk or white chocolate, go pink!
 Ruby chocolate used be to very rare but is now available for many different suppliers.
 Be careful not to purchase chocolate with pink colouring rather than genuine ruby chocolate.
-To learn more about genuine ruby chocolate and to see an example of ruby chocolate chips you could visit: www.chocolatetradingco.com/magazine/pink-hot-chocolate
+Here is an example of ruby chocolate by Inspired Chocolate on Etsy.

 9. Toppings and Sprinkles